guoyu07/TicTacToe-1/setup.md

 <br />
     %CATALINA_HOME%\bin <br />
 <br />
   ii.
-Hibernate configuration <br />
-  You can configure the hibernate.cfg file for your settings of database and password. <br />
-  But if you have a Oracle 9, you can just create a user with credentials: <br />
-  username - satyaki <br />
-  password - qwerty <br />
-  iii.
 We need to create a war(Web ARchive) file of the project.
 Open command prompt.
 Go inside the project directory of the project (outside the WEB-INF), then write the following command: <br />
   jar -cvf Game.war * <br />
-  iv.
+  iii.
 Deploy the war file in apache tomcat server by going go to the webapps directory of apache tomcat and paste the war file here.
 <br />
   v.
 Type startup.bat in CMD And Hit Enter. <br />
 <br />